 Result: The Crown withdrew all charges before trial, and the client was released without conditions.

-Under section 229 of the Criminal Code of Canada, a person commits murder if they cause the death of another human being with the intent to kill, or with the intent to cause bodily harm that they know is likely to cause death, while being reckless as to whether death ensues.
+Under section 229, murder is causing the death of another person with intent to cause death, or with intent to cause bodily harm known to be likely to cause death while reckless as to whether death results.